-Civil Forfeiture Office
+Civil Forfeiture Office - Administrative Forfeiture

-PO Box 9234 Stn Prov Govt, Victoria BC V8W 9J1 Phone: (250) 356-1560 Fax: (250) 356-1092 Civil Forfeiture Office - Administrative Forfeiture Objective This policy and accompanying procedures describe how the Civil Forfeiture Office (CFO) manages Administrative Forfeiture.
-Application and Scope These policies/procedures apply to all Administrative Forfeitures.
-Principles Administrative Forfeiture decisions must be made in a fair and transparent manner and processes must be consistently applied.
-Background Administrative Forfeiture presents a number of areas where consistency in practice is essential.
-These include: referral review; identification of known and protected interest holders and their address information; property value initially and at liquidation; exercise of the Director's discretion under 14.02(1)(a) and 14.01(1)(b); and processing of disputes.
+- ObjectiveThis policy and accompanying procedures describe how the Civil Forfeiture Office (CFO) manages Administrative Forfeiture under Part 3.1 of the Civil Forfeiture Act (the Act). - Application and These policies/procedures apply to all Administrative Forfeitures. - Principles Administrative Forfeiture decisions must be made in a fair and transparent manner and processes must be consistently applied. - Background Administrative Forfeiture presents a number of areas where consistency in practice is essential.
+These include: review of the file materials; identification of known and protected interest holders and their address information; determining whether Part 3.1 of the Act is applicable; assessing property value for purposes of making that determination; and processing of disputes.